psresnik/topcat/README.md

 ### Example run

-The default `config.ini` (created from the template) is configured to run on the provided example dataset.
-This dataset contains 2000 public comments submitted to the U.S. Food and Drug Administration (FDA) in response to a 2021 request for public comments about emergency use authorization for a child COVID-19 vaccine.
+In the `example` directory, you'll find a smaller (2K documents) dataset and a larger (10K documents) dataset sampled from [public comments](https://www.regulations.gov/docket/FDA-2021-N-1088) that were submitted to the U.S. Food and Drug Administration (FDA) in response to a 2021 [request for public comments](https://downloads.regulations.gov/FDA-2021-N-1088-0001/content.pdf) about emergency use authorization for a child COVID-19 vaccine.
+Note that some comments can contain upsetting language.

+(Some research using these broader public comments was published in Alexander Hoyle, Rupak Sarkar, Pranav Goel, and Philip Resnik.
+2023.
+[Natural Language Decompositions of Implicit Content Enable Better Text Representations](https://aclanthology.org/2023.emnlp-main.815/).
+In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, pages 13188–13214, Singapore.
+Association for Computational Linguistics.
+However, note that neither of these datasets exactly match the data used in that paper.)

+By default (as specified in `templates/config.ini` the configuration will run on the 10K dataset.
+You can also modify your config to use the 2K dataset instead.

 **To run the example:**

 ```bash
 python code/driver.py --config config.ini
 # or simply (config.ini is the default):
 python code/driver.py
 ```

-This will process the example dataset and create topic models with 10, 20, and 30 topics (as specified in the default configuration).
+This will process the example dataset and create topic models with granularities of 10, 20, and 30 topics (as specified in the default configuration).

 **Expected outputs:**

-- **Processing time**: ~15-30 minutes for the example dataset
+- **Processing time**: ~5 minutes for the 10K example dataset on a 2021 M1 Mac
 - **Output location**: In your configured output directory (default: `analysis/out/`)
 - **Files created**: Excel files and PDF word clouds for human curation